how to cook marinated steak on the grill

 About Marinated Steak Recipe

 • Do you grill them on direct heat or indirect heat?
+If real thick, you’ll sear them on direct heat and finish cooking on indirect heat.

 • Do you cover the grill or leave the top open?
+It depends; see recipe for details.

 • Can it be cooked on the stove?
+Yes.

 • Can I store them in the freezer and cook them in the future?
+Yes, if well packaged.

-Marinated Meat Cold Storage
+Before You Grill Marinated Steak: Cold Storage

 Marinated Meat in Fridge